 Assists in dismantling tables and instruments after procedure

 Assembles special operating tables such as fracture tables, positioning devices

 Performs related duties as assigned.

 Employed Surgical First Assists cannot bill independently at any time

 EDUCATION: Associate’s Degree or equivalent from a two-year college in specialty area, plus accredited Surgical First Assist training program; or an equivalent combination of relevant education and experience.

-EXPERIENCE: CSFA Certification plus a minimum of two years experience as a First Assist.
+EXPERIENCE: CSFA or CSA Certification plus a minimum of two years experience as a First Assist required.